opensearch-project/k-NN/benchmarks/osb/README.md

 ### Running a benchmark

-Before running a benchmark, make sure you have the endpoint of your cluster and and the machine you are running the benchmarks from can access it.
+Before running a benchmark, make sure you have the endpoint of your cluster and the machine you are running the benchmarks from can access it.
  Additionally, ensure that all data has been pulled to the client.

 Currently, we support 2 test procedures for the k-NN workload: train-test and no-train-test.
 The train test has steps to train a model included in the schedule, while no train does not.
-Both test procedures will index a data set of vectors into an OpenSearch index.
+Both test procedures will index a data set of vectors into an OpenSearch index and then run a random query workload against them.

 Once you have decided which test procedure you want to use, open up [params/train-params.json](params/train-params.json) or